AI-and-Blockchain/S24_Spam_Detector/ML/README.md

    and send the message from contract to ML model.
 After the analysis of model, the output would be sent back to smart contract, and store in the variable "outputData".

 ### Checkpoint:
 A pretrained model checkpoint is in /models .
-In case you cannot git clone it because of its size, you could download the checkpoint from https://drive.google.com/file/d/1bwPLWojfG432DDhHHmKeBsgtassp4Wrp/view?usp=sharing.
-We supply two format: .bin and .pt
+In case you cannot git clone the checkpoint because of its size, you could download the checkpoint from https://drive.google.com/file/d/1bwPLWojfG432DDhHHmKeBsgtassp4Wrp/view?usp=sharing.
+We supply two formats: .bin and .pt

-<font color=gray size=4>sadasdasdasdas</font>